Why can’t we just feel what we feel?

 -Edie Weinstein for Elephant Journal

 Did you find this collection useful?
-Sign up to receive blog posts like this on subjects ranging from single life, friendship, relationships, trauma, mindfulness and mental health for women (just to name a few!).
-If you are looking for a counsellor and want the benefit of being able to meet with someone online then please do get in touch with me directly, even if just to ask questions.
-I don’t bite and I would love to hear from you.
+Sign up to receive blog posts like this on subjects ranging from single life, relationships and mental health.
+If you are looking for a counsellor and want the benefit of meeting with someone online then get in touch with me directly.

 Main image by Veronika Balasyuk